-SSWD will include the parties above on the Camp Far West Hydroelectric Project relicensing Contact List, and will make a copy of the Application for New License, including Exhibit G maps, available to each party listed above, or their designee.
+SSWD will include the parties above on the Camp Far West Hydroelectric Project relicensing Contact List, and will make a copy of the Application for New License, including Exhibit G maps, available to each party listed above, or their designee, when SSWD files the Application for New License with FERC.

-11.0Businesses, Non-Governmental Organizations and Members of the Public That May Be Interested in the Project
+11.0 Businesses, Non-Governmental Organizations and Members of the Public That May Be Interested in the Project

-For informational purposes, SSWD provides to the FERC the following list of businesses, nongovernmental organizations (NGOs) and members of the public that have specifically asked SSWD to include them on the Camp Far West Hydroelectric Project Contact List, or that SSWD has reason to believe might be interested in the relicensing.
+For informational purposes, SSWD provides to the FERC the following list of businesses, non-governmental organizations (NGOs) and members of the public that have specifically asked SSWD to include them on the Camp Far West Hydroelectric Project Contact List, or that SSWD has reason to believe might be interested in the relicensing.
 By including this list here, SSWD does not imply that each party will be interested in the Camp Far West Relicensing Project relicensing, or that businesses, NGOs or members of the public not included in this list would not be interested in the relicensing.